 Jump to:

-- Potatoes - Russets or Yukon golds are the best potatoes for creamy mashed potatoes.
-Cut the potatoes into uniformly sized cubes so they cook evenly.
+- Russets or Yukon gold potatoes are the best potatoes for creamy mashed potatoes.

 - Heavy cream yields the creamiest mashed potatoes.
 Half-and-half or whole milk can also be used.
 Avoid using milk with less fat - 2%, 1%, or skim - it won't yield the same consistency and flavor.

-- Cheddar cheese - I like yellow cheddar, but white cheddar is equally tasty.
-Monterey Jack, Colby, or Pepper Jack (for a kick) are also great options.
+- Cheddar cheese: I like yellow cheddar, but white cheddar is equally tasty.
+Monterey Jack, Colby, or Pepper Jack (for a little spice) are also great options.

-- Ranch dressing mix - This adds wonderful flavor to the potatoes.
-My homemade version comes together with pantry staples:
+- Ranch seasoning adds wonderful flavor to the potatoes.
+While store-bought mix can be used, my homemade version comes together with pantry staples:

 - buttermilk powder